DA Checker for Free: The Complete 2024 Guide

 2

+Type your root domain into the input field.
 For maximum insight, add 3 to 5 competitor domains alongside your own.
-Bulk checking reveals your relative position in the competitive landscape.
+Bulk checking simultaneously reveals your relative position in the competitive landscape — a far more useful picture than checking in isolation.

 3

 Review your DA score, Page Authority (PA), total backlinks, and linking root domains.
-Note the spam score — a high spam score signals toxic link issues that need addressing.
+Pay particular attention to the spam score — a figure above 30% signals toxic link issues that need urgent attention.
+Moreover, always interpret your DA score relative to your direct competitors, not in absolute terms.

 4